-The Information Security Program's Coordinator is the I.S.
-Director for Kansas Wesleyan University.
+The Information Security Program's Coordinator is the AVP of I.S. for Kansas Wesleyan University.
 The coordinator has also been designated as the Chief Information Security Officer.
 The coordinator is responsible for the development, implementation, and oversight of Kansas Wesleyan University's compliance with the policies and procedures required by the Gramm Leach Bliley Act's Safeguards Rule.